Terrapin won when a Hudson County judge ruled Harmony Dispensary must submit to a review board before opening a Hoboken cannabis dispensary.

 Hoboken Cannabis Issues

-Hudson County Superior Court Judge Marybeth Rogers agreed with Terrapin that Harmony should be held to the same review and accountability procedures.
+Hudson County Superior Court Judge Marybeth Rogers agreed with Terrapin that Harmony Dispensary should be held to the same standard.

 “The Court finds that the role of the Review Board and its function to protect public health is too important to be bypassed,” Judge Rogers said.

-“We’ve maintained all along that we were filing this lawsuit in the public health, safety, and community interest of the people of Hoboken,” said Chris Woods, owner and founder of Terrapin.
+“We’ve maintained all along that we were filing this lawsuit in the public health, safety, and community interest of the people of Hoboken,” argued Terrapin owner and founder Chris Woods.
 “All interested parties should have to answer to the people of Hoboken, just as we will.

 “The Review Board was established to bring accountability and transparency.
 If there’s nothing to hide, then all companies should welcome the opportunity to formally introduce themselves to the people of this city and answer any questions they may have,” Woods said.
 “We’re so excited about our plans to leave a permanent positive impact on Hoboken and the entire North Jersey community.”